 Many people mistakenly believe that rear-end collisions are not very serious accidents.
 However, victims can suffer life-altering injuries or death in these crashes—especially if they are riding a motorcycle when they are struck.

-Top Causes of Rear-End Motorcycle Accidents
+Top Causes of Rear-End Motorcycle Accidents in San Diego

 Drivers have a duty under California law to keep a safe distance between their vehicle and the one ahead of them so that they can slow down or stop quickly if traffic requires it.
 Unfortunately, this basic traffic rule is often violated when a motorist strikes a motorcycle in the rear.
 Here are the leading reasons why these preventable crashes occur: